Haley on possible 2024 White House bid: ‘I’ve never lost’

 (The Hill) — Former U.S. Ambassador to the United Nations Nikki Haley addressed a possible 2024 presidential run, saying on Saturday that she’s “never lost” an election and is looking at a White House bid “in a serious way.”

-“A lot of people have asked if I’m gonna run for president.
+“A lot of people have asked if I’m going to run for president.
 Now that the midterms are over, I’ll look at it in a serious way and I’ll have more to say soon,” Hayley said at a Las Vegas meeting of the Republican Jewish Coalition.

-“For now, I’ll say this.
-I’ve won tough primaries and tough general elections.
+“For now, I’ll say this: I’ve won tough primaries and tough general elections.
 I’ve been the underdog every single time.
 When people underestimate me, it’s always fun.
 But I’ve never lost an election.
-And I’m not gonna start now,” Haley said.
+And I’m not going to start now,” Haley said.

 The former South Carolina governor hinted at a potential White House bid when she criticized President Joe Biden’s plans to return the U.S. to the 2015 Iran nuclear deal, which former President Donald Trump left in 2018.